The Uniqueness of Jesus Christ

 God the Father has spoken to us through Jesus Christ the Son as His special revelation of salvation (Hebrews 1:2).
 By the initiation of the Father (John 1:1-2; John 3:16), through His incarnation by the Holy Spirit, and by His atoning death, Christ reconciled the humanity to God and redeemed us from the destructive powers of sin, death, and the Devil (2 Corinthians 5:19; Ephesians 1:7; Hebrews 2:14).

 The uniqueness of Jesus Christ, the only Son of God, demands a response.

-The necessity of personal belief, of placing one’s faith in this unique One, is at the heart of the Christian Gospel.
-Christ fulfills and completes all the aspirations of humanity.
+In reality, the necessity of personal belief, is at the heart of the Christian Gospel.
+So, Christ fulfills and completes all the aspirations of humanity.
 He comes as the Second Adam to restore sinful humanity and a broken world.
 When people come to know Christ, they discover meaning and purpose, and their full identity is regained.
 While a decision to accept the free offer of salvation is crucial to evangelism, it must also affirm that this unique Savior offers not merely salvation as a work, but He also offers Himself in a transformational way.
-The whole purpose of the Christian life is to become like Jesus.
+In fact, the whole purpose of the Christian life is to become like Jesus.

 By Christ’s bodily resurrection and ascension to heaven, God the Father has confirmed Him as the only Mediator between Himself and humanity, and He has appointed Him the universal Lord over all powers and authorities as well as Judge of the world (Matthew 28:18; Acts 10:36-42; I Timothy 2:5).
 Therefore, eternal salvation or eternal damnation is determined by either turning to Him in faith or by rejecting Him (John 3:16; Mark 16:16).